Tulip-Dev/tulip/doc/developer/plugin_development.rst

     * It will be called out if the pre-condition method (bool check (..)) returned true.
     * It is the starting point of your algorithm.
 The returned value must be true if your algorithm succeeded.

-* *bool check (std::string& errMsg)*:
+* *bool check (std::string& errMsg) {return true;}*:
   This method can be used to check the graph about its topological properties, metric properties on graph elements or any other requirement for the algorithm to run flawlessly.
+The default implementation inherited from the class *PropertyAlgorithm* returns *true*;

 .. _plugins_property_protected: